 - Immersion blenders

 The motor of a high-speed blender is typically more powerful (has more horsepower) than that of a food processor, allowing the blades to spin quickly.
 This is why blenders are able to achieve the silky-smooth texture so characteristic of blended foods.
 However, blender blades are not very sharp.
-In fact, they are basically blunt objects – still you don’t want to stick your hand in there, but what mixes things up is the powerful motor.
+In fact, they are quite blunt – still you don’t want to stick your hand in there, but what mixes things up is the powerful motor.

 The blade is fixed in a cone-shaped container.
 This configuration encourages the contents of a blender to fall towards the middle of the container, forming a vortex in the middle.